 Ask yourself this - When I joined the company, could the onboarding experience be any smoother?
-Was any fundamental documentation for my first task missing?
-Was there any nuanced information which was there between people, but not documented - also known as ”Tribal Knowledge“?
+Was any fundamental documentation when I started my first task, missing?
+Was there any nuanced information that existed between people, but was not documented - also known as "Tribal Knowledge"?

-Nevertheless, the idea is… document.
-Document because you don’t want to spend time answering fundamental questions asked by new joiners which could have been a document.
+Nevertheless, the idea is... document.
+Document because you don't want to spend time answering fundamental questions asked by new joiners.
 Document because you will forget what you had done.
 Document because you are responsible for those who come after you, and for those who are responsible for you.
-Document because you want your next company to have good documentation, start with making the change you want your next company to have.
+Document because you want your next company to have good documentation.
+Start by making the change you want your company to have.

 What if I don't like writing a lot?

-Let me give you an example, when I was in Barclays, which is a multinational bank and hence has a high level of security - we just couldn’t use the normal golang proxy.
-We had to use the one which Barclays’s security team had setup.
-Now the URL of this proxy was easy to find thanks to documentation by a senior engineer, but it became outdated as a recent security update had prevented getting packages hosted outside Barclays’s network, like github 😱, where all the packages lie.
-Now how do get past that?
-Luckily, there was an environment variable setting used by golang to solve this problem, which had been used by an engineer around the same time.
-Luckily, that dude, Oh Lord Praise Him! had documented that in a 4 line document on Confluence titled with the error which would show up on terminal.
-Now imagine, if this dude wasn’t there, we would have to code in Java. 😩
+Let me give you an example - when I working at Barclays bank, I was tasked with coding the web server for a new microservice in my team using Golang.
+Since Barclays is a multinational bank, it has a high level of security - we couldn't use the public golang proxy.
+We had to use the one that Barclays's security team had set up.
+Now the URL of this proxy was easy to find thanks to the documentation by a senior engineer in the company, but it became outdated as security updates were pushed and blocked packages hosted outside Barclays's network, even from GitHub 😱, where maximum important packages are hosted.
+Now, how do get past that - Google wouldn't have answers to Barclays's internals now, would it?
+Luckily, there was an environment variable setting used by Golang to solve this problem, which had been used by another engineer around the same time.
+That dude, Oh Lord Praise Him! had documented the variable and its value in a 4-line document on Confluence titled with the error which would show up on the terminal.
+Now imagine, if this dude wasn't there, we would have to code in Java. 😩

-For me, this instance of documentation markedly transformed my opinion of “documentation is trash” to “where do I document?”, because I realised that there are umpteen opportunities to document, and not enough people to document; and even simple and easy things like documentation adds value to a company.
+For me, this instance of documentation markedly transformed my opinion of "documentation is trash" to "where do I document?" – because I realised that there are umpteen opportunities to document, and not enough people to document; even the simplest & shortest of documentation adds value to a company.
 Believe it!

-And for those who like numbers, consider the following:
+And for those who like numbers, consider the following scenario: